NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

 > [!NOTE]
 > This is just an example, the plugin is not limited to displaying scoreboard only per world.
 > If you want per server scoreboards on proxy, use %server% with server names.
-> If you want worldguard regions, use %worldguard_region_name% with region names.
-> This works for any placeholder offered by the plugin or by PlaceholderAPI.
+> This works for any placeholder offered by TAB or by PlaceholderAPI.

 ## Example 2 - Periodical scoreboard switching
 We can use [animations](https://github.com/NEZNAMY/TAB/wiki/Animations) to make the plugin switch between scoreboards using display condition.
 Let's say we want to switch between 2 scoreboards.
 First, we create an animation: